apache/flink/docs/ops/cli.md

      -s,--fromSavepoint <savepointPath>   Path to a savepoint to restore the job from (for example
                                           hdfs:///flink/savepoint-1537).
+     -sae,--schutdownOnAttachedExist      If the job mode is not detached and cluster has been started for the job, perform the best effort cluster.
   Options for yarn-cluster mode:
      -d,--detached                        If present, runs the job in detached mode